 The film is set during a real-life war and features magical elements, a similar setting to director Guillermo del Toro's earlier film Pan's Labyrinth (2006).

 This was the third collaboration between director Guillermo del Toro and composer Alexandre Desplat, but their first film with del Toro as director.
-The composer previously provided the music for the del Toro-produced animated movie Rise of the Guardians (2012), and he scored some of the del Toro-penned and produced animated series Trollhunters (2016).
+The composer previously provided the music for the del Toro-produced animated movie Rise of the Guardians (2012), and he scored some of the del Toro-penned and produced animated series Trollhunters: Tales of Arcadia (2016).

 This was the third collaboration between cinematographer Dan Laustsen and Guillermo del Toro.
 They previously worked on Mimic (1997) and Crimson Peak (2015).

 The film was screened in the main competition section of the 74th Venice International Film Festival, where it premiered on August 31, 2017, and was awarded the Golden Lion for best film in the competition.
 It also screened at the 2017 Toronto International Film Festival.

 Both Sally Hawkins and Michael Stuhlbarg also appeared in Blue Jasmine (2013), but they did not share any scenes.